Gary Webb: Dark Alliance series

 The lede of the first article set out the series' basic claims: "For the better part of a decade, a San Francisco Bay Area drug ring sold tons of cocaine to the Crips and Bloods street gangs of Los Angeles and funneled millions in drug profits to a Latin American guerrilla army run by the U.S. Central Intelligence Agency."
 This drug ring "opened the first pipeline between Colombia's cocaine cartels and the black neighborhoods of Los Angeles" and, as a result, "The cocaine that flooded in helped spark a crack explosion in urban America."

-To show this, the series focused on three men: Ricky Ross, Oscar Danilo Blandón, and Norwin Meneses.
+To show this, the series focused on three men: Freeway Ricky Ross, Oscar Danilo Blandón, and Norwin Meneses.
 Ross was a major drug dealer in Los Angeles.
 Blandón and Meneses were Nicaraguans who smuggled drugs into the U.S. and supplied dealers like Ross.
 After introducing the three, the first article discussed primarily Blandón and Meneses, and their relationship with the Contras and the CIA.
 Much of the article highlighted the failure of law enforcement agencies to successfully prosecute them and stated that this was largely due to their Contra and CIA connections.

 The second article described Blandón's background and how he began smuggling cocaine to support the Contras.
 Meneses, an established smuggler and a Contra supporter as well, taught Blandón how to smuggle and provided him with cocaine.
 When Ross discovered the market for crack in Los Angeles, he began buying cocaine from Blandón.
 Blandón and Meneses' high-volume supply of low-priced high-purity cocaine "allowed Ross to sew up the Los Angeles market and move on.
 In city after city, local dealers either bought from Ross or got left behind."

 The third article discussed the social effects of the crack trade, noting that it had a disparate effect on African-Americans.
 Asking why crack became so prevalent in the Black community of Los Angeles, the article credited Blandón, referring to him as "the Johnny Appleseed of crack in California."
 It also found disparities in the treatment of Black and White traffickers in the justice system, contrasting the treatment of Blandón and Ross after their arrests for drug trafficking.
 Because Blandón cooperated with the Drug Enforcement Administration (DEA), he spent only 28 months in prison, became a paid government informant, and received permanent resident status.
 Ross was also released early after cooperating in an investigation of police corruption, but was rearrested a few months later in a sting operation arranged with Blandón's help.
 The article suggested this was in retribution for Ross' testimony in the corruption case.